kirill-zak/UnblockDomains/README.md

 # UnblockDomains
-OpenWRT scripts for unblock domains
+OpenWRT scripts for unblock domains.
+Tested with OpenWRT 15.05.1 (CHAOS CALMER)

 # How to use
 Few steps